moveyourdigital/challenge-postcard-lorim-ipsum-blog/README.md

   comments: Comment[];
 }
 ```
-Be sure to explore each property and understand what it holds and what can be used.
+Make sure you explore each property and understand what it contains and what can be used.

 The feature picture should appear in the header.
-Take into consideration diferent render dimensions for different devices.
-The Picture property already returns three different sizes of the same picture:
+Take into account different rendering dimensions for different devices.
+The `picture` property already returns three different sizes of the same image:
 ```ts
 interface Picture {
   thumbnail: string;